Learn more about the interpreter service

 - teaching of different communication methods.

-The municipalities arrange education in sign language and other communication methods.
+The wellbeing services counties arrange education in sign language and other communication methods.
 Contact your municipality of residence for further information.

 What is interpretation?